kirgudkov/rest-api-helper/README.md

 To perform any request it is required to:

-- Define the way you're going to communicate (transport);
+- Define _transport_ aka the way you're going to communicate
-- Create and configure client object to glue everything together (base url, default headers, transport etc);
+- Configure _client_ to glue everything together (base url, headers, transport etc)
-- Create request object;
+- Create _request_ object
-- Perform the request using client;

 ---

-### Transport implementation.
+### Transport implementation

 The `Transport` interface obliges you to implement one single method `handle`.
 It can do whatever you want whether it's `fetch` or `XHR` or `setTimeout` mock.
 In most cases, you're going to use the fetch API: